Dogecoin vs Shiba: Which Crypto Should You Buy in 2021

 Elsewhere, DigitalCoinPrice has been more optimistic with its DOGE forecast.
 It predicts that Dogecoin will reach $0.53 by the end of 2021 and continue climbing steadily over the coming years, eventually reaching parity with the US dollar in 2025.

 WalletInvestor’s Dogecoin price prediction is similar to that of TradingBeasts.
 It has DOGE finishing 2021 at potential high of $0.45.
 Whilst 2022 will be a chaotic year for Dogecoin, ultimately its value will increase and by January 2023 the platform predicts that DOGE could have a trading high of $0.65 per token.

 Just as with Dogecoin, SHIB confounds many analysts as it often moves out of synch with the wider crypto market, making Shiba price predictions very difficult to make.

 It’s fairly safe to say that SHIB’s actual per-token price is not going to be approaching any impressive figures any time soon, but most analysts are surprisingly optimistic about its future.
-DigitalCoinPrice, for example, believes that Shiba will go from its current price of $0.0000070 up to $0.000010 by the end of the year.
+DigitalCoinPrice, for example, believes that Shiba will go from the price of $0.0000070 up to $0.000010 by the end of the year.
 By 2025, SHIB is expected to have reached $0.000092, baring in mind it's at $0.00002231 now ,this prediction has been far exceeded.

 Meanwhile, TradingBeasts is expecting SHIB to have gained around 50% by the end of the year, before going into sustained growth over 2022 and 2023, surpassing $0.0002 by 2024 - which would represent growth of over 200% on today’s price.